wocommunity/wonder/Frameworks/WOAdaptors/ERWOAdaptor/README.txt

    OR alternatively:

 	-WOAdaptor WONettyAdaptor

-4. You need to set:

-	-WOHost <hostname>

-5. (Optionally) To run the adaptor via the web server, use:
+4. (Optionally for development) You need to run the adaptor via the web server, so §use:

 	-WODirectConnectEnabled false